my1396/Econ-Study/_posts/2023-10-12-Personal-Web.md

 - build project websites: <http://username.github.io/repository>

-Nice personal website template from a professor: https://ryancordell.org
+Nice personal website template from a professor: <https://ryancordell.org>

-**Make your site and pages appear on Google search result**
+**Make your site and pages appear on Google Search result**

+If your webpages are not indexed, they can't be served on Google and hence not searchable.
+In order to index your website, need to

-Set up sitemap for your website and submit it to Google Search Engine.
+1. set up a `sitemap` for your website, and
+2. submit it to Google Search Engine.

 `sitemap` address: <https://my1396.github.io/sitemap.xml>